Drug Medi-Cal Organized Delivery System (DMC-ODS)

 - To increase public safety through the implementation of evidence-based treatment services.

 This transformative blend of new and expanded services, including more focused services for the population involved in the criminal justice system, increased program standards and oversight, and improved care coordination, will result in a full continuum of integrated services available to support individuals with SUD based on their medical needs throughout the recovery process.
 This action will also increase the number of people the County can serve by 30% over a three-year period, some of whom may have never experienced the benefit of treatment services.

 Would you like to better understand the types of services that will be expanded?
 Visit our fact sheet linked below:

-If you are provider and are looking for a comprehensive list of required provider trainings, click here to visit the DMC-ODS Training site.
+If you are a provider and are looking for a comprehensive list of required provider trainings, please visit the DMC-ODS Quick Reference Training Guide.

 Questions & Answers Bank